godwokenrises/godwoken-web3/docs/addtional-feature.md

 The gas feature is based on the [ERC-4337 solution](https://eips.ethereum.org/EIPS/eip-4337) but way simpler.
 To use a such feature, users sign and send a special gasless transaction to call a specific smart contract named `Entrypoint`, then `Entrypoint` will call another smart contract named `Paymaster` deployed by developers to check if they are willing to pay the gas fee for this transaction.
 The special gasless transaction must satisfy the requirements:

-- Must contain an `UserOperation` structure on the `tx.data` field, which contains the target contract and the paymaster address.
+- `tx.data` must be the call data of calling `Entrypoint`'s `handleOp(UserOperation calldata op)` function, which contains the target contract and the paymaster address.
 - Must set `tx.gasPrice` to 0
 - The `tx.to` must be set to the `Entrypoint` contract.